Select Page

 As a taxpayer, a minister must:

-1. Determine if he or she is eligible for housing allowance.
+1. Determine if he or she is eligible for the housing allowance expense exemption;

 3. Report and pay taxes on any portion of income withdrawn from the 403(b)(9) that exceeds the lesser of actual housing expenses or fair market rental value of the home (furnished, plus utilities).